pr0me/binaryninja-api/docs/dev/workflows.md

 These foundational workflows are designed to be cloned and customized to create new workflows tailored to specific needs.
 By leveraging these base workflows, you can build upon existing analyses and extend the capabilities of Binary Ninja.

 !!! note
 	The workflow settings default to the meta workflows to facilitate seamless integration and customization by installed plugins or scripts.
-This approach ensures that multiple plugins can extend or modify the analysis pipeline without conflicting with the core workflows.
+This approach ensures that multiple plugins can extend or modify the analysis pipeline without conflicting with the base workflows.
 The term "meta" reflects the workflow's role as a flexible and composable foundation, enabling collaborative customization while preserving the integrity of the default analyses.

 !!! note
 	Binary Ninja's analysis is structured through the Workflow system, providing immediate extensibility for interposing custom analysis steps.
 While most Activities within the Workflow represent specific analysis tasks, some serve purely to maintain the pipeline's functionality.
 These non-analysis Activities are transitional and will be phased out as we refine and modernize the underlying infrastructure.